Bridge of Spies (film): Music

 Frequent Spielberg collaborator John Williams was originally announced to compose the film's score.
 However, Williams had to drop out of production due to a health issue.
 Thomas Newman was then contacted by Spielberg to replace him, marking Spielberg's first film without Williams' music since 1985's The Color Purple, which was scored by Quincy Jones.
 Hollywood Records released the film's soundtrack on October 16, 2015.

 Release

 The theatrical poster for the film was released on June 4, 2015, with the first trailer appearing online the following day.
-It was distributed in North America by Walt Disney Studios Motion Pictures, through the Touchstone Pictures banner.
+It was distributed in the United States and Canada by Walt Disney Studios Motion Pictures, through the Touchstone Pictures banner.
 Disney held the film's world premiere on October 4, 2015 at the 53rd annual New York Film Festival.
 The film went into general theatrical release in the United States on October 16, 2015.
 20th Century Fox distributed the film in the remaining international territories.